ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The producer and consumer may have a limited number of CPU cores to process items asynchronously and memory to buffer items.
 * The communication channel between the producer and the consumer may have limited bandwidth.

-There are several patterns for sequential item processing that solve some or most of the above limitations:
+There are several patterns for sequential item processing, that solve some or most of the above limitations: